FierceEagle/fierceeagle.github.io/index.md

 {% include Donuts_Clusters.html %}

-We address this issue by oversampling the minority labels, to improve the model performance, as Random Forest is in their base form preferential towards the majority class.
+We address this issue by oversampling the minority labels, to improve the model performance, as Random Forest is in their base form are preferential towards the majority class.
 For oversampling, we compared different techniques, such as random oversampling, which just entails drawing from the minority labels samples with replacement.
 However this technique only multiplies minority labels to put more weight behind them, it does not create new synthetic data.
 For this, more advanced approaches, such as [SMOTE](https://www.jair.org/index.php/jair/article/view/10302) and [ADASYN](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=4633969&casa_token=lmtht2WRwM4AAAAA:H5Mwc-PPkrfC6jvyhiWFGIX0zL5IVX5rpFgD55AHHGjbJlx5YSAK98Qc7aFttn-UZKGfm0xLBw&tag=1) have been developed, which create new synthetic minority label data samples based on interpolating between existing samples.
 This approach helped in multiple models to boost the performance, however, in some instance was not enough to allow for successful model training.
 To further handle the imbalance we choose to evaluate the model on how good it performs not simply looking at how often it was correct out of all its predictions but to look at its accuracy balanced for every subgroup.
 As an easy example, a model that would need to classify areas according to ethnic make up could in the base case be accurate by simply being good in predicting white areas and misclassify all other areas, as there are many white areas it would still predict mostly correct and have high accuracy, while it has a far worse balanced accuracy.

 #### The Good ...